Newton Fund Weather and Climate Science for Service Partnership Programme

 The Weather and Climate Science for Service Partnership Programme comprises projects to develop partnerships harnessing UK scientific expertise to build the basis for strengthening the resilience of vulnerable communities to weather and climate variability, supported by the UK government's Newton Fund.

 The Met Office is a Newton Fund delivery partner on behalf of UK government.
-We are administering the Newton Fund through the Weather and Climate Science for Services Partnership (WCSSP) programme.
-The WCSSP Programme currently includes the following projects: the Climate Science for Service Partnership China (CSSP China), the Weather and Climate Science for Service Partnership South Africa (WCSSP South Africa) and Climate Science for Service Partnership Brazil (CSSP Brazil).
+We are administering the Newton Fund through the Weather and Climate Science for Service Partnership (WCSSP) programme.
+The WCSSP Programme currently includes the following projects:

 The WCSSP Programme draws on expertise across the breadth of the UK research community.
-We will be allocating funding for WCSSP Programme projects through open competition.
+We allocate funding for WCSSP Programme projects through open competition.